But, where does polyester rate?

 How Polyester Is Processed (Full Lifecycle)

-- Crude oil is extracted at the Extraction stage
+Crude oil is extracted at the Extraction stage (oil is the feedstock for polyester)

 Note that in addition to the above process, there is also recycled polyester that has come out recently, which is made from recycled plastic bottles.